openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/chrome-origin-trials.md

     * Check all the checkboxes for the disclosures and acknowledgements after understanding them
     * Click Register

 After filling out the fields you'll receive a token.
-Copy the token and use this token in your Browzer configuration
+Save/copy the token.
+The token **will be needed** when you configure your Browzer instance.